Liz Gardiner, Chief Executive

 “After volunteering for Protect for over seven months, I decided to apply for the Adviser role because I admired the significant difference Protect has made in whistleblowers’ lives.
 I find this role is very rewarding because I have the opportunity to make a difference not only for individual whistleblowers but also for society as a whole.”

-Kushi Gujral, Senior Business Support Executive
+Kushi Gujral, Senior Business Support Manager

 Kushi joined Protect in 2016.
-Kushi has a Masters in International Relations from the University of Warwick and enjoys being able to combine her business development experience with working in the third sector.
+Kushi has a Masters in International Relations from the University of Warwick and enjoys being able to combine her business development experience with working in the Third Sector.

 ``I enjoy supporting new and existing clients and engaging with them on why effective whistleblowing arrangements are so vital for their business.
 Protect's new Whistleblowing Benchmark has been getting great feedback since it launched - the Business Support team are passionate about spreading the word on how good it is!
 Talk to us!``